alnvdl/varys/README.md

 # alnvdl/varys

-Varys is a barebones RSS reader written in Go.
+Varys is a barebones feed reader written in Go.
 It has (practically) no external dependencies and provides an equally barebones web experience.
 It is meant to be self-hosted and used by a single user.

 Varys is based on an in-memory feed list that can be configured to be persisted to the disk and auto-refreshed.
 It also serves this feed list over an HTTP API, and provides a static mobile-friendly SPA for reading feeds.

-Varys is named after the GoT character who was always up-to-date with his RSS feeds, which he used to call "little birds".
+Varys is named after the GoT character who was always up-to-date with his feeds, which he used to call "little birds".

 ## Running